Electron energy loss spectroscopy: EEL spectrum

-The electron energy loss (EEL) spectrum can be roughly split into two different regions: the low-loss spectrum (up until about 50eV in energy loss) and the high-loss spectrum.
-The low-loss spectrum contains the zero-loss peak as well as the plasmon peaks, and contains information about the band structure and dielectric properties of the sample.
+The electron energy loss (EEL) spectrum (EELS spectrum is redundant) can be roughly split into two different regions: the low-loss spectrum (up until about 50 eV in energy loss) and the high-loss spectrum.
+The low-loss spectrum contains the zero-loss peak (signal from all the electrons which did not lose measurable energy) as well as the phonon and plasmon peaks, and contains information about the band structure and dielectric properties of the sample.
+It is also possible to resolve the energy spectrum in momentum to directly measure the band structure.
 The high-loss spectrum contains the ionisation edges that arise due to inner shell ionisations in the sample.
 These are characteristic to the species present in the sample, and as such can be used to obtain accurate information about the chemistry of a sample.

+Typically, EEL spectra are susceptible to noise, especially for measurements of beam sensitive materials, such as polymers or biological specimen, requiring limited acquisition times.
+The two major noise contributions are Poisson noise arising from the quantized nature of the beam electrons and Gaussian distributed detector noise.
+As EEL spectra are usually measured on CCD or direct electron detectors, where multiple pixels of a pixel-column are summed to create a spectrum out of a 2D pixel array, the noise statistics of such spectra is altered compared to regular 2D images.
+Due to the image formation process, especially on scintillation-based CCD detectors, the Poisson noise is also heavily correlated by the detector.